Joint vs Blunt vs Spliff: The Ultimate Guide To Smoking

 Everything there is to know on the difference.

-The Difference Between A Joint And Blunt
+The Differences Between Rolling A Joint vs Blunt vs Spliff

 Blunt papers are thicker, heftier and have more character.
 They also typically add their own hints of flavor.
 There’s a lot of cheap convenience store cigars and cigarillos out in the world that aren’t being smoked as intended.
 “Swisher Sweets,” says the mock-spokesman.
 “There’s just something about ‘em.”
-Empty out one of those things, refill it with marijuana and presto change-o, you have yourself a blunt.
+Empty out one of those cigars, refill it with marijuana and you have yourself a blunt.

 When you’re smoking a blunt, you’re not only smoking marijuana but you’re also smoking tobacco.
 That means you’re getting the effects of the tobacco and the marijuana combined, even if they’re subtle.
 This doesn’t make you more “high,” but it can feel that way.
 When comparing blunts vs joints, some swear by the added jolt of energy from the tobacco in a blunt.

 When you pack some marijuana into a cigarette and smoke it through a bong, you are performing a ‘popper,’ a Southern Ontario favorite.
 It is pretty common to batch blunts as well, but they aren’t a requirement.
 With or without tobacco mixed in, if it’s wrapped in a tobacco leaf, you are smoking a blunt.

-One of the main benefits of blunts vs joints is that tobacco leaves are commonly larger and tougher so they tend to hold more marijuana.
+One of the main benefits of blunts is that tobacco leaves are commonly larger and tougher so they tend to hold more marijuana.
 The average joint might hold a gram of weed whereas a blunt can pack two to three grams.
 Some people like their blunts thin like a straw, while other people pack them real thick like the width of a cigar.
 They also tend to burn slower than joints.
 This means a blunt can make a few more rounds around the circle, or you can Bogart the whole damn thing like a king at the table.